chmlee/ream-doc/content/overview/future.md

 +++

 {% box(class="note") %}
-This section is a work in progress
+This section is a work in progress.
 {% end %}

-The future of REAM is interoperability.
+The ultimate goal for REAM is to make distributing and reusing data easy.

-To do so require us to think of datasets not just as data serializations but as programmes with well-defined APIs for other datasets/programmes to utilize.
+To do so we need to think of datasets not just as data serializations, but also as programmes.

-In additional to a well-design language, the tooling is also crucial to make distributing and reusing data easy, including a documentation generator, a schema validator and a package manager.
+First off, the language.
+To make REAM datasets easy to be reused, the language itself should encourage good practices.
+References and data filters reduce repetition.
+Inline documentation makes generating human-readable documentations a trivial task.
+Templating and static typing help validate schema.

+Second, the tooling.
+REAM datasets can't be easily distributed and reused without a package manager.
+Since we are living in the 21st century, we might also want a package registry.
+This is a [notoriously difficult task](https://medium.com/@sdboyer/so-you-want-to-write-a-package-manager-4ae9c17d9527), and I don't know whether this project will survive long enough for a package manager to be a need.
+Still I think it's important to have distribution in mind when designing the language.
+At the very least I should provide a boilerplate directory structure for users to import datasets with `git submodule add https://github.com/foo/bar`.

+Finally, the community.
+If REAM ever become popular, it's definitely not because of the language itself but the quality datasets in the registry that people can easily install and build new datasets upon.
+For that to happen, the registry should maintain datasets containing popular variables that almost every datasets depend on, such as list of country codes and annual GDP.

+(Even though this sounds like a proposal for a standard library, what I have in mind is an [oh-my-zsh](https://ohmyz.sh/) for REAM)

 ## Motivation